-- Release the fill handle and you will see the cells have been filled with items on the list.
+- Release the fill handle and you will see the column has been automatically filled with items on the list.

-Read more: How to AutoFill from List in Excel
+Read more: How to Turn Off AutoFill in Excel

 7. AutoFill Using the VBA Macro

-You can also use a macro to autofill the cells.
+You can also use a VBA macro to autofill the cells.
 Just follow these steps:

-- First, go to View tab → Macro → Record Macro
+- First, select range B4:H14 → go to View tab → Macro → Record Macro

 - Choose an optional name, for example, MacroAutoFill (no space in the name!).